Community Education Requirements

 We ask that you consider all the possibilities for accessing a computer.
 A friend or family member may be willing to let you use their computer for this purpose.
 Shared-use computer options such as public libraries are also a possible solution.
 The course can be completed on a computer, iPad, or tablet with access to the internet and audio capabilities.

 For students unable to access the online modules at home, please complete them ASAP once you arrive on campus.
+Orientation has scheduled several blocks of open computer lab time throughout the orientation program for students to be able to complete their modules.
 There are many shared public computer lab spaces available on campus.